The Bedtime Book That Rages Against The Dying Of The Light — Interview With Colin Meloy & Shawn Harris

-Colin Meloy & Shawn Harris Chronicle The Wee Hours In 'Everybody's Awake'
+Colin Meloy & Shawn Harris Chronicle The Wee Hours In 'Everyone's Awake'

 One school of thought holds that if you read your child enough books about whispering bunnies and jaunty moons and going off to noddy-nod sleeeep land, they will succumb like cats to a ticking watch.
 Another school, populated by rock stars, asks: what if you don't try to trick them into dropping off?
 What happens when you enter the witching hour with them?
 This is the fantastical world of Everyone's Awake, a picture book written by Colin Meloy, The Decemberists' frontman, in dedication to his "ever-wakeful family," and illustrated in laser beams of color by Shawn Harris, a frequent collaborator of Dave Eggers.